michael-collins/feeling-responsive/collections/_assignments/project-1.md

    * Conceptually or physically identify the subject's core primitives. identify how these primitives are combined to create the end result.
    * How might these primitives be recombined in new ways, or how might the primitives be presented to viewers to help them change their understanding of your subject?
    * What can be edited out or subtracted?
 2. **Revealing approach:** Identify objects that captivate your imagination.
-These could be characters, environments, vehicles, products, architecture, aspects of the environment or ecosystem, etc.
+These could be characters, environments, vehicles, shapes, materials, products, architecture, aspects of the environment or ecosystem, etc.
    *  What shapes, patterns, structures, materials, etc., are they made from?
    * What context or setting are these objects typically found?
    * Explore how you could recombine or juxtapose elements in unexpected ways to create something new or establish a new context.